Chromatic splitting for the $K(2)$-local sphere at $p=2$: The decomposition of

 \subsection{The group cohomology of $v_1^{-1}E_\ast V(0)$}

-In the next few results, we identify products with $\sigma$ in the algebraic duality spectral sequence and then use this to give a description of $v_1^{-1}H^\ast(\GG_2,E_\ast V(0))$.
-See \fullref{thm:cohG2V0} below.
+In the next few results, we identify products with $\sigma$ in the algebraic duality spectral sequence and then use this to give a description of $v_1^{-1}H_c^\ast(\GG_2,E_\ast V(0))$.
+See \Cref{thm:cohG2V0} below.
 We begin with a connection to homotopy theory.